Online Roulette Guide

 Straight up bets pay out 35:1.
 This means that when you bet R100 on number 17 and the ball ends up in its corresponding pocket, you will receive your own R100 back and 35 times R100 = R3,500 on top of it.

-The so-called house edge differs between French, European, and American Roulette, with American Roulette having the worst odds and French Roulette having the best odds, thanks to the so-called La Partage and En Prison rules, which we shall outline in the next section of this full Roulette guide for South African players.
+The so-called house edge differs between French, European, and American Roulette, with American having the worst odds and French having the best odds.
+Thanks to the so-called La Partage and En Prison rules, which we shall outline in the next section of this guide.

 Roulette Variants

-Outside of the ‘’standard’’ European Roulette, you can also play French and American Roulette online.
-The rules for French Roulette are pretty similar to the ones used in European Roulette.
-It uses the ‘’regular’’ Roulette wheel with 37 numbers, of which a single zero.
+Outside of the ‘’standard’’ European version, you can also play French and American Roulette online.
+The rules for French are pretty similar to the ones used in European.
+It uses the ‘’regular’’ wheel with 37 numbers, of which a single zero.
 Only the different betting sections differ.
-The rest of the Roulette rules are similar to European Roulette.
+The rest of the rules are similar to the ones from the European version.

 Differences Between Roulette Variants

-The difference between French and European Roulette versus American Roulette is significantly bigger.
-The payouts are exactly the same, but because American Roulette has both a single and double zero, the house edge is even bigger with this variant.
+The difference between French and European versus American Roulette is significantly bigger.
+The payouts are exactly the same, but because the American variant has both a single and double zero, the house edge is even bigger with this variant.

-Apart from these three Roulette variants, there are also other Roulette variants.
-In the 80’s, you had Golden Ten roulette.
-Nowadays, casino software providers and gaming studios have developed all kinds of new Roulette variants, including Evolution’s Lightning Roulette, Pragmatic Play’s PowerUP Roulette, and Playtech’s Quantum Roulette.
+Apart from these three Roulette variants, there are also other variants.
+In the 80’s, you had Golden Ten.
+Nowadays, software providers and gaming studios have developed all kinds of new variants.
+Including Evolution’s Lightning, Pragmatic Play’s PowerUP, and Playtech’s Quantum Roulette.

 French Roulette